-- Day 1: gives you a quick overview of the DP flow, and then goes into the details of creating your initial flip-chip layout, and performing design exploration to decide on the chip's physical partitions.
+- Day 1: gives you a quick overview of the DP flow, and then goes into the details of creating your initial flip-chip layout, and performing design exploration to decide on the chip's multi-level physical partitions.
 You then learn how to split chip level constraints and UPF.
 You will create block abstracts of the design and move on to automatic shaping of the blocks and voltage areas within the chip, as well as hierarchical macro and standard cell placement.
 This is in tandem with congestion and connectivity analysis.

 The lectures are accompanied by hands-on labs.